wwicak/Roo-Code/cline_docs/07-ast-llm-complete-implementation-guide.md

 **Status**: Implementation Guide
 **References**: [05-adr-ast-llm-integration.md](./05-adr-ast-llm-integration.md), [06-ast-llm-integration-evaluation.md](./06-ast-llm-integration-evaluation.md)

 This document provides a complete implementation guide for the AST-LLM integration project.
 It's designed to be followed sequentially by an AI agent, with each section building on the previous ones.
-The implementation is structured into 4 major phases with clear deliverables.
+The implementation is structured into phases with clear deliverables.

 ## Phase 0: Preparation and Dependencies